Check back soon for:

 changing nature of the information sciences, we also

 One important theme for the course is that research methods for BHI draws on diverse fields such as computer science, information science, biology, and medicine.
 Students will become more familiar with the contrasts between research carried out in different traditions, for example a randomized controlled trial in a clinical setting versus usability research that examines how people interact with technology and information from a qualitative perspective.

-theme, all disciplines recognize the importance of evaluation -- how
+important theme centers around the importance of evaluation -- how

 do we know that our work is good, and successfully

 evaluation of information systems, algorithms, and